ucchejbb/epanet-manual/docs/3_network_model.rst

    than normal will occur automatically whenever one of the following events occurs:

      -  The next output reporting time period occurs

      -  The next time pattern period occurs

      -  A tank becomes empty or full

      -  A simple control or rule-based control is activated

+   EPANET's hydraulic analysis allows for two different ways of modeling water demands (i.e., consumption) at network junction nodes.
+   Demand Driven Analysis (DDA) requires that demands at each point in time are fixed values that must be delivered no matter what nodal pressures and link flows are produced by a hydraulic solution.
+This has been the classical approach used to model demands, but it can result in situations where required demands are satisfied at nodes with negative pressures - a physical impossibility.
+An alternative approach, known as Pressure Driven Analysis (PDA), allows the actual demand delivered at a node to depend on the node's pressure.
+Below some minimum pressure demand is zero, above some service pressure the full required demand is supplied and in between demand varies as a power law function of pressure.
+Using PDA is one way to avoid having positive demands at nodes with negative pressures.

+   EPANET's :ref:`Hydraulic Analysis Options<table-hyd_ops>` are used to select a choice of demand model and to supply the parameters used by PDA.

 .. _sec-wq_sim_model: